Concentration (game show): Tournament of Champions

 For two consecutive years (April 1989 and November 1990, respectively), Classic Concentration held a week-long tournament of champions involving ten contestants who won cars in the fastest times of all the contestants who appeared on the show during each calendar year.
 They returned to compete for additional prizes on top of what they already won in their original appearances, as well as a second new car and a large cash bonus ($25,000 in the first tournament and $10,000 in the second).
-In both tournaments, each episode featured two different contestants that played for the entire half-hour.
+In both tournaments, each episode featured two different contestants that played for the entire episode.
 The main game was played the same way as it normally was, but the bonus round was played differently.

 In the 1989 tournament, since the game was played as a best two-out-of-three match, the winner of each day's game played the bonus round with the clock counting upwards from zero until he/she matched up the seven paired cars on the board.
 The contestant who completed the bonus round in the shortest length of time won the tournament and $25,000, and all contestants who made seven matches within 45 seconds won the last car they matched.

 However, the 1990 tournament operated slightly differently due to the two-strike format (the strikes did not count during the tournament).
 The first contestant to play the bonus round during that week tried to make all seven matches as quickly as possible, with the clock counting upward from zero; for all subsequent bonus rounds, the clock counted down from that time.
 If a contestant completed the round in a shorter time, his/her result became the new time to beat.
 Only the contestant who posted the shortest time over the entire week won the car he/she had matched last and the $10,000.

 In each tournament, all ten contestants got to keep whatever cash and/or prizes they won in the main game, regardless of who won the tournament.